 - Every time they complete a task, they color the numbered sections of the drawing according to the star beside the task completed.

-- For example, if your students complete the task beside the dark brown star containing the number “1”, they use a brown marker to color all sections on the drawing labelled with the number “1”.
+- For example, if your students complete the task beside the dark brown star containing the number “1”, they use a brown marker to color all sections on the drawing labeled with the number “1”.

 - Instruct your students to bring the completed drawing to their first lessons following the holiday break and reward them with a special prize/display them in your studio etc.